 Are there any online classes for the MS SEM degree?

-Not at this time, but there may be in the future.
+Not at this time, but we will be looking into that in the future.

 I am a transfer student.
 Can I transfer some of my graduate courses from my previous university?

 Transfer credits may be granted for equivalent graduate course work completed at other accredited universities with a grade of B or better within the past six years.
-Up to 9 credit hours of course work from other universities may be transferred to the degree program.
-Transfer credits must align with the UT Dallas MS SEM program and must be approved by three different entities: (1) the Advising Office; (2) the relevant UT Dallas faculty member for the course in question; and (3) by the director of the MS SEM program.
-Transfer credit applications are available in the Advising Office.
+Up to 9 credit hours of course work from other universities may be transferred to the degree program, but they must fit into the MS SEM program, and must be approved first by the Advising Office, then by the relevant faculty member for the course for which equivalence is being sought, and then by the director of the MS SEM program.
+Applications are available in the Advising Office.

 Can I receive transfer credit for undergraduate courses that cover the same material as your graduate courses?